Spanish annexation of the Dominican Republic: Beginning and reactions

 Swearing-in of Santana as governor and captain-general of Santo Domingo, before Serrano and a portrait of Isabella II.
 Painting by Wenceslao Cisneros.

 Frustrated with Spain's cautious approach, Santana staged a plebiscite in March 1861 in which 4,000 Dominicans voted overwhelmingly for annexation (the total population of the country was 280,000).
 Most votes were cast by the wealthy and allies of Santana, sometimes in private homes or government facilities, and others were coerced, pushing Santana's enemies against the annexation.
 On 18 March, Santana announced the plebiscite's result and the immediate annexation of the Dominican Republic to Spain, claiming it the will of the Dominican people.

 Serrano, O'Donnell, and Isabella II were upset by the news, feeling outmaneuvered by Santana and with little choice but to proceed with the annexation, thought its official acceptance by the queen was delayed until 19 May, when the American Civil War had begun and it was clear that the United States would not oppose the annexation by force.
 Secretary of State William H. Seward presented war as an option to Abraham Lincoln, but he only protested, along with some Latin American countries.
 Great Britain "reluctantly" acquiesced to the annexation because it would not be followed by the reinstatement of slavery, and France supported it by claiming "no menace to French interests," in a possible bid to win Spanish support towards the establishment of a French-controlled Second Mexican Empire.
 Haiti was the only country to threaten war, but it was unable to oppose Spain meaningfully, despite being repeatedly accused of the contrary.

 The annexation terms were very generous to Santana.
 Dominican law and property ownership would not change, and Dominican officials and clergy would remain in their positions, effectively meaning that Spain would upheld the power of Santana's supporters.
-Santana himself was sworn-in as Governor and Captain-General of Santo Domingo on 8 August, the same title used by Spanish colonial administrators before 1821.
+Santana himself was sworn in as Governor and Captain-General of Santo Domingo on 8 August, the same title used by Spanish colonial administrators before 1821.
 However, Santo Domingo would be a province of Spain, not a colony, and slavery would remain illegal despite its persistence in Cuba and Puerto Rico.
-Spain would also validate all actions of the Dominican government since 1844.
+Spain would also validate all actions taken by the Dominican government since 1844.